The Light of Graubünden

 Graubünden is the largest and only trilingual canton.
 The official languages are Romansh, Italian and German.

 Unfortunately, the Astrovillage closed in 2019.
-The village was chosen as a centre for astronomy research and education in 2009.
+The village was chosen as an astronomy research and education centre in 2009.
 The pure air and the absence of (light) pollution provided the perfect location.

 (Source and further information: www.val-muestair.engadin.com).